Roadtrip to North Evia – Coastal Hideaways, Sizzling Seafood and Healing Spas

 Saint Nicholas Beach in North Evia

-What’s left of the once forested Eden of North Evia after the wildfires of 2021?
-An island of slow, serene, and simple pleasures that is our second home, we share the attractions that remain to be enjoyed.
+What’s left of the evergreen Eden of North Evia after the wildfires of 2021?
+An island of simple and pure pleasures that is our second home, we share the attractions that remain to be enjoyed.

 The 2021 inferno that engulfed North Evia was the biggest Greece has ever seen.
 Once a lush mountainscape of pine, oak, fir, and olive trees, 51,000 hectares of primary forest went up in flames in eight days.
 Along with the livelihoods of resin collectors, bee keepers, olive oil producers, and other agribusinesses.

 Ours was a farm of almond trees.
-So heavy with fruit their branches touched the ground.
-After seven years of waiting for them to reach maturity, they were ready to return their first yield.
+So heavy with fruit their branches almost grazed the ground.
+After seven years of waiting for them to mature, they were ready to supply their first yield.
 But rather than the bountiful harvest anticipated, we walked through scorched rows of skeletons scavenging for nut hulls that looked salvageable.

 We planned to take the girls for their first forest walk through Drymonas and its waterfalls at the start of the summer.
-But all changed within a week.
+But everything changed within a week.
 There is little left of its magic for this generation to enjoy.
-Some analysts say that 40,000 hectares of Evian land will not return to its previous state.

 The drive from Mantoudi to Agia Anna